AlannaParsons/midterm/README.md

   -should we prevent primary user from voting?
-  X change primary user routes. aggrigate page branch -> create or results (then do secondary??) x create aggrigate page
-  - add percentages to results? (just for user, not in data)
+  X change primary user routes. aggrigate page branch -> create or results (then do secondary??) x create aggrigate page x add percentages to results? (just for user, not in data)
+  - currently using percentage to render color, add more data for user??? chart?
-  - add who has voted to results page secondary
+  - add who has voted to results page

+secondary
   - error handling for invalid schedule url x user will click date, w cause popup (? maybe)